kelsa-pi/unodit/README.md

 - **Pack your code as extension, sidebar extension or embed in ODF documents:**

     After finishing coding you can decide to distribute your code. `unodit` can create necessary files and generate extension or file for you.
-In some cases you can start extension with `Tools - AddOns - My App`.
+After installation, in some cases, user can start extension with `Tools - AddOns - My App`.

-- **Provides simple dialog boxes for interaction with a user**
+- **Provides simple dialog boxes for interaction with a user:**

     If you only want simple GUI for your macros `unodit` provides simple dialog boxes for interaction with a user.
 In script interactions are invoked by simple function calls.
 If you decide to distribute your code `unodit` can create necessary files and generate extension for you.

 Other features are:
 - all steps are logged to `log.log` file in project root